 3. Type in the username and password with administrative authority, then click “OK” and you can check the configuration status of the switch, and configure or modify the switch port.

 By replacing the text-based command configuration with the intuitive graphic interface, the web login is friendly to the novice.

-The above three approaches are applicable to all FS network switches.
+The three approaches to access the switch are applicable to all FS network switches.
 However, not all switch vendors share the same web interface, but the login methods are essentially the same.
 You can refer to the prompts in the operation or the specification attached to succeed in login.